Jules: “You read the Bible, Brett?”

 Unless you are traded on the spot market of the London Metal Exchange or the Chicago Mercantile Exchange, no product, service or a solution is truly a pure commodity.
-As Billy Shakespeare once said, “only thinking makes it so”.
+As Shakespeare once said, “only thinking makes it so”.
 The commodity perception arises when one believes they are selling products or services, not solutions or experiences.
 To understand this better, try and sell the concept of Google as a series of complicated algorithms.
-No that doesn’t really work.
-But sell it as a gateway to almost all human knowledge [ imagination], a solution for your next assignment [relief], a way to find your next career move [survival & self-actualisation] and you have a hit on your hands.
+It doesn’t really work.
+But sell it as a gateway to almost all human knowledge (or imagination), a solution for your next assignment (relief), a way to find your next career move (survival & self-actualisation) and you have a hit on your hands.

-So many products and services are pitched as the sum of their component parts or a series of transactional benefits, not with the real value to the customer worked out, communicated and negotiated with a price built around the value to the specific customer.
-When the culture of “we are a commodity” creeps into the business, it is hard to get prices rises through, sales reps start apologising to customers for price increases and reps feel more pressure to offer price discounts.
+Too many products and services are pitched as the sum of their component parts or a series of transactional benefits.
+They are not sold with the real value to the customer worked out, communicated, and negotiated—or with a price built around the value to the specific customer.
+When the culture of “we are a commodity” creeps into the business, it is hard to get prices rises through.
+Sales reps start apologising to customers for price increases and reps feel more pressure to offer price discounts.
 It is a margin death spiral.

-Every customer has a different want state, which implies a specific set of needs.
-Every customer has a different risk profile, timeline, speed of delivery expectation etc. You want to look at your pricing and revenue model and determine if your pricing structures reflect the various want states and demand drivers.
+Every customer has a different “want state”, which implies a specific set of desires.
+Every customer has a different risk profile, timeline, and speed of delivery expectation.
+You need to look at your pricing and revenue model and determine if your pricing structures reflect the various want states and demand drivers of your customers.
 The most obvious opportunity here is to move away from one price for all customers under all purchase conditions and start segmenting the customer base using a pricing structure that is aligned to the various customer types and behaviours.
 For example, charging price premiums for express service.

 Price Fiction #2: Look after the top line and bottom line looks after itself

-I got told this by a sales rep at a conference.
-I actually looked into this concept and it is possible to look after the bottom line by driving market share and volume…..when your gross margins are greater than 50%.
+I was once told this by a sales rep at a conference.
+I actually looked into the concept, and it is possible to look after the bottom line by driving market share and volume…..when your gross margins are greater than 50%.
 If you are in the soft drink, software or soft toy industries, all of which make > 50% gross margins, drive on.
-BUT….if you are like the other 80% of industries where average gross margins are under 40% with EBIT margins less than 15%, then driving volume at the expense of price doesn’t work.
+But if you are in the other 80% of industries where average gross margins are under 40%, with EBIT margins of less than 15%, then driving volume at the expense of price doesn’t work.
 The break-even profit mechanics of price elasticity kick in and you can’t sell enough to cover the reduction in gross margin.

-Identify which products have an expansive consumption profile vs mortgaged consumption profile.
-Expansive products are like the Tim Tam Chocolate biscuit [Google the product] which has a half-life of 45 minutes after being opened.
-If you discount these chocolate biscuits by 20%, you will get an uplift of 2-3X average weekly sales.
-In the following week, the regular baseline sales return to normal i.e. expansive consumption has just been realised.
-This product also ticks our high gross margin 50%+ criteria.
-Contrast this with a packet of Kettle Chips which have lower gross margins and when a discount of 20% is applied, you will be lucky to get an uplift of 1.5x average weekly sales and sales in the weeks following the price promotion will be depressed by 10-20%.
-That is mortgaged consumption.
+Identify which products have an expansive consumption profile vs. a mortgaged consumption profile.
+Expansive products are like the Tim Tam chocolate biscuit which has a half-life of 45 minutes after being opened.
+If you discount these chocolate biscuits by 20%, you will get an uplift of 2-3x average weekly sales.
+In the following week, the regular baseline sales return to normal, i.e. expansive consumption has just been realised.
+This product also meets our high (50%+) gross margin criteria.
+Contrast this with a packet of Kettle Chips, which have lower gross margins, and when a discount of 20% is applied you will be lucky to get an uplift of 1.5x average weekly sales.
+Sales in the weeks following the price promotion will be depressed by 10-20%.
+This is mortgaged consumption.

 For industrial B2B markets, price promotions are about as mad as it gets.
-Don’t do them, don’t use price bribes to do B2B business.
-Re-look at your contract structures/ trade agreements, review your List prices at a material or SKU level and make sure your next price increase is realised vs shooting for 5% and getting a net 1.75% price increase.
+Don’t do them–don’t use price bribes to do B2B business.
+Re-look at your contract structures/ trade agreements, review your list prices at a material or SKU level and make sure your next price increase is realised, rather than shooting for 5% and getting a net 1.75% price increase.

 Price Fiction #3: The lowest price wins the deal

-If this were true, then ALDI would have sent the major retailers out of business, Tiger airways would be the only airline, The Formula One hotel chain would be everywhere and the only Pizza chain would be Domino’s.
-We only hear that the lowest price won the deal because that is what buyers need to make sure you, as the seller know is how deals get done.
-Yet endlessly there are high margin sales made every day.
-All things being equal, these were not the lowest price son the day.
+If this were true, then ALDI would have sent the major retailers out of business, Tiger Airways would be the only airline, the Formula One hotel chain would be everywhere and the only pizza chain would be Domino’s.
+We only hear that the lowest price won the deal because that is what buyers need to make sure you, as the seller, know is how deals get done.
+Yet there are high margin sales made every day.
+All things being equal, these were not the lowest prices on the day of the sale.
 Check your own data history.

 Share these reasons with other team members in the sales and marketing.
 Keep building these reasons out and then use them to develop your next negotiation strategy.

-This would be fine if the world was gross margins greater than 50% and the internet, email and mobile phones did not exist.
+This would be fine if the world was full of gross margins greater than 50%, and if the internet, email and mobile phones did not exist.